Just-in-time and distributed task representations in language models: Discussion

 \section{Discussion}

 We sought to understand the dynamics of in-context task representations that support language models' successful learning of new tasks.
-Building on prior methods, we evaluated when in the context we can extract transferrable task representations from few-shot settings that restore task contexts in zero-shot settings.
-Our results show that in many tasks, models refine task representations over more evidence such that the representations more successfully restore task contexts.
-However, these transferrable task representations only sporadically activate, and seem to best support a minimal task scope (e.g., a first irreducible subtask).
-The dynamics of these effective, transferrable task representations strongly contrast with a general sensitivity to high-level task differences that persists throughout the context.
-In addition, we find many cases where models do not appear to condense global task representations into a local, token-level representation, such as tasks involving more state tracking and tasks chaining different types of subtasks together.
+We evaluated when in the context we can extract transferrable task representations that restore task contexts in zero-shot settings, and when we can extract robust representations of task identity.
+Our results show that, transferrable task representations only sporadically activate, even though they accrue evidence from multiple examples.
+However, models maintain a strong general sensitivity to high-level task differences that persists throughout the context.
+We find cases where models do not form a global task representation at particular token sites, such as tasks involving state tracking and tasks combining distinct subtasks together.
+We also find nuances in the distinction between the two types of task representations, where the representational and functional roles of different tokens exhibit non-trivial overlap in certain settings.

-In general, our results complicate the intuitive picture that the computational process underlying language models' in-context learning and task inference is smooth and gradual.
-Models do not appear to refine task representations at a per-token basis, not even in a step-wise manner---even on a per-example basis, the task state is not sustained, but often fades and reactivates across different tokens.
-That language models elect to condense task evidence onto a single token at intermediate layers rather than relying on repeated cross-token attention to aggregate information may suggest a general inductive bias to compress knowledge to local representations when possible.
-This may also relate to the success many works have observed on extracting transferrable task representations in broad settings, such as following instructions or images \citep{davidson2025different, huang2024multimodal, luo2024vision}, or capturing information for multiple possible task outcomes \citep{xiong2024everything}.
+In general, our results complicate the intuitive picture that language models smoothly and gradually refine task representations during in-context learning (ICL).
+Models form task representations at different levels and different rates.
+Across tokens and examples in the context, the same task state is not sustained, but can fade and reactivate.
+These high-level changes in models' representational states unite a few observations from prior work \citep{bakalova2025contextualize, cho2024revisiting, dong2025understanding}.
+Key tokens prior to answer generation help aggregate in-context examples but do not all participate in prediction circuits, as the effective task representations they once generate are deactivated and reactivated later.
+The convergence of transferrable task representations may result from the contextualization subcircuit identified in \citep{bakalova2025contextualize}, such that later demonstrations contribute more to the test query as seen in \citep{cho2024revisiting}.
+Tokens seemingly outside of a core ICL circuit may nonetheless help restore task contexts to some extent, potentially contributing to the bypass mechanisms noted in \citep{cho2024revisiting}.